Thursday, Apr 12, 2007

 you read my mind!!!!

-If a few months ago I was feeling sorry for the people who will lose their homes in the next crash, and was hoping for a soft landing, now I dont give a d@mn!
+If a few months ago I was feeling sorry for the people who will lose their homes in the next crash, and was hoping for a soft landing, now I dont give a [email protected]!
 If people are so brainless even to remember the market slowdown in 2005.
 Come repossessions!!

-14. The Baldman said...
+The Baldman says:

 The economy is based on HPI.
 No HPI no strong economy.